EzieVee/CodeWars/README.md

 ## Optimizations

-I will occassionaly go back to my solution, and look for a more concise answer.
-At times, I will also try to approach my solutions using different methods, as well as revise lines for better readability.
+I will go back to my solutions, and make adjustments for a  more concise, minimal data-friendly, and low space answer.

 ## Lessons Learned:

-That there are multiple solutions for an question, and at times the answer isn't going to click right away, possibly even days until it does, and that's okay.
+That there are multiple solutions for an question.
+And there's usually the right tool for the right job.